stes/fairness_im_maschinellen_lernen/src/en_05_feste_entscheidungsgrenze.md

 ## Evaluating the Decision Model

-There are several performance metrics we can use to evaluate our model:
+There are several statistical measures we can use to evaluate our model:

 - <b>Accuracy:</b> Percentage of correct predictions out of all data points.
 - <b>Positive Rate:</b> Percentage of positive predictions (predicts: repays) out of all data points.